Anon4You/kalilinux/README.md

 chmod +x install_kali.sh
 ```

-## Usage
+## Usage 🛠️

-Run the script with one of the following options:
+Run the script using one of the following options:

 ### CLI Installation

-To install the command line version of Kali Linux, execute:
+For the command line version, execute:

 ```bash
 ./install_kali.sh --CLI